eosnetworkfoundation/grant-framework/applications/application-template.md

 - **EOS Payment Address:** EOS payment address
 - **[Level](https://github.com/eosnetworkfoundation/grant-framework#grant-levels):** 1, 2 or 3
 - **Pomelo Grant(s):** List URL(s) to Pomelo grants for your team (or list N/A for non-applicable)

-## Contact

-- **Contact Name:** Full name of the contact person in your team
-- **Contact Email:** myemail@mycompany.com
-- **Website:** https://yourwebsite.com
 - **Project is Open-Source:** Yes/No
 - **Project was part of Token sale:** Yes/No
+- **Repository where Project resides:** https://github.com/<your_organisation>/<project_repo>
 > Please only answer Yes or No to the Open-Spource or Token sale questions.
 Do not explain more on that line.
 You may delete this line and all lines that begin wtih `>` from your application.

+## Contact

+- **Contact Name:** Full name of the contact person in your team
+- **Contact Email:** myemail@mycompany.com
+- **Website:** https://yourwebsite.com

 > ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview

-> If this application is in response to an RFP, please indicate this on the first line of this section.

 > If this is an application for a follow-up grant (the continuation of an earlier, successful ENF grant), please provide name and/or pull request of said grant on the first line of this section.